This post may contain affiliate links. Please read our privacy policy.

 - Heavy cream, light cream, or half-and-half – You can decide how decadent you want to be, with heavy cream resulting in the richest dish and half-and-half the lightest.

-- Pinch red pepper flakes – Adds just a touch of heat to balance out the richness.
+- Pinch red pepper flakes – Add just a touch of heat to balance out the richness.

 How to Make Creamed Kale

 - Blanch the kale: Bring a large pot of salted water to a boil.
 Roughly chop the kale leaves.
 Add them to the boiling water and boil for 5 minutes, until the kale is fairly tender.
 Drain and rinse with cold water.
-Then use your hands to squeeze the kale and dry as you can.
+Then, use your hands to squeeze the kale and dry it as much as you can.

 - Make the cream sauce.
 Place the cream in the pot.
 Simmer until reduced by about half, about 4 minutes.
 Season the sauce.

-- Add the kale: Stir often, until the cream sauce is further reduced and coats the kale, about 3 minutes.
+- Add the kale: Stir often until the cream sauce is further reduced and coats the kale for about 3 minutes.

 - Stir in the Parmesan.